SDGGiesbrecht/SDGWeb/README.md

 ## Importing

-SDGWeb provides a library for use with the [Swift Package Manager](https://swift.org/package-manager/).
+SDGWeb provides libraries for use with the [Swift Package Manager](https://swift.org/package-manager/).

-Simply add SDGWeb as a dependency in `Package.swift`:
+Simply add SDGWeb as a dependency in `Package.swift` and specify which of the libraries to use:

 ```swift
 let package = Package(